amitfin/oref_alert/README.md

         availability: "{{ has_value('binary_sensor.oref_alert') }}"
 ```

+There is no need to edit YAML files for creating the above binary sensor.
+It's possible to create a template binary sensor using the UI only.
+See the "UI configuration" section in the [Template documentation](https://www.home-assistant.io/integrations/template/).

 And here is an example for an automation rule's condition:
 ```
 description: Petah Tikva Alert